WordPress/gutenberg/packages/interactivity/README.md

 There's a Tracking Issue opened to ease the coordination of the work related to the Interactivity API Docs: **[Documentation for the Interactivity API - Tracking Issue #53296](https://github.com/WordPress/gutenberg/issues/53296)**

-## Get Involved
+## Get involved

 As part of an [Open Source project](https://developer.wordpress.org/block-editor/getting-started/faq/#the-gutenberg-project) participation is encouraged in helping shape this API and its Docs.
-The [discussions](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api) and [issues](https://github.com/WordPress/gutenberg/labels/%5BFeature%5D%20Interactivity%20API) in GitHub are the best place to engage.
+The [discussions](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api) and [issues](https://github.com/WordPress/gutenberg/labels/%5BFeature%5D%20Interactivity%20API) in GitHub are the best places to engage.

 If you are willing to help with the documentation, please add a comment to [#51928](https://github.com/WordPress/gutenberg/discussions/51928) to coordinate everyone's efforts.